p9c/tri/doc/overview.md

 - time.Duration

    Time has a simple parser for this.
-A wrapper is needed for it.
+A wrapper is needed for it, and one is implemented in the set of default variable parser handlers that must be present in the Var.

+Rather than create an arbitrary set of human readable string type specifications, all of the typing is handled by the Go compiler, through the use of handlers.
+The handlers determine correct destination type from the Slot, and the default handler is one function with a type switch on the Slot types, in which the input string value attempts to parse, halting if the format of the value is invalid.

+If types other than the standard set are needed, the programmer using this library can create their own parsers to enable more types than the default.

 ## Built in Variables and Triggers

 Any application built with Tri implicitly has a data directory (defaulting to app name inside appdata or a unix dot folder), a configuration file (in JSON format), which only contains values different from default, including DefaultOn triggers that have to be explicitly disabled.

-Built-in variables:
+### Built-in variables:

-1. DataDir
+1. datadir/D

    Defaults to ~/`appname`

+   'appname' in this case refers to the first field of the top level Tri structure.
+In the case of Windows applications this will be in (usually) `C:\users\username\appdata\appname`.
+If the specified path does not exist, it will be created.
+The default handler will cover the case of POSIX/Unix style dot folders and windows appdata folders.

-Built in Triggers:
+### Built in Triggers:

 1. `init`

    Deletes configuration file, then exits.
-Future runs will then start from defaults
+Future runs will then start from defaults.
+Configuration files only store values that are not default.

 3. `save`

    At the end of successful parse of config and CLI args, the new state is persisted into the configuration file.

-Built-in triggers are the only things that may not be written into the configuration - init is terminating, and save is redundant when no parameters have been specified.
+Note that both of these triggers will be overridden if explicitly specified in the declaration, should a specific further effect be required and  these names are desired to be used.
+They do not have short versions to conserve names for the application's purposes.